 Seasoned public speakers understand the importance of being familiar with the speaking venue prior to the actual event.
 But in today’s world of long-distance travel, we often do not get to visit the venue until the day (or even a few hours) before.
 Enter the Internet.

-Whenever I have a speaking engagement in a new location, I can usually find a pictures of the room in which I will be speaking online, particularly if the event is being held in a hotel.
+Whenever I have a speaking engagement in a new location, I can usually find a pictures of the room online, particularly if the event takes place in a hotel.
 Most hotels have photos of their conference rooms on line; if they don’t, it is usually not that difficult to get the hotel or the event organizer to send you a couple.

 Seeing the room in advance is important.
 It gives speakers a sense of the space and how open or constrained it will be.
 Knowing this beforehand, speakers can make appropriate adjustments, if necessary, to their presentations.
 Seeing photographs of the venue also allows speakers to visualize themselves addressing the audience, much like athletes such as skiers who visualize themselves racing down the course before they actually do it.
 The result is that the room feels familiar even when you enter it for the first time.

 - It is big.
 According to the statistics on the first photograph, there are 430 seats.
 This means that microphones are almost certainly a must.
-(Indeed, microphones are also mentioned in the list.)
 This means a sound-check beforehand to try out the acoustics.
 Keep in mind, however, that most sound-checks are done when the room is relatively empty.
-Once filled with 400 or so people, there will be more ambient noise and speakers should be prepared to talk a bit more loudly than usual.
+Once filled with 400 or so people, there will be more ambient noise.
+Thus, speakers should be prepared to talk a bit more loudly than usual.
 The last thing you want is to have your words die out before they reach the final rows.

 - The room is wide and deep.
-Speakers will have to remember to make an effort to connect with people sitting along the sides and in the back.
+Speakers will have to make an effort to connect with people sitting along the sides and in the back.
 Eye contact will be important.
 Of course, you can’t make eye contact with every person in an audience of that size.
-In such cases, a good trick is to mentally divide the room into a tic-tac-toe grid and then shift your look among the nine different sections.
+In such cases, mentally divide the room into a 3x3 grid and look at the nine different sections.

 - The stage is big.
-Speakers should be prepared to make good use of it.
+Speakers should use of it.
 Doing so will help them connect with those along the sides, as noted above.
 At the same time, however, speakers must be mindful that their movements must be purposeful and not distract from their message.

 - The room is in the style of a university auditorium.
-Because the rows are tiered, people will be able to see a speaker’s entire body.
-This will allow for maximum flexibility in terms of gestures that might be used to enhance the message.
+Because the rows are tiered, people can see a speaker’s entire body.
+This will allow for maximum flexibility in terms of gestures to enhance the message.

 - Those speakers using slide presentation software (for example, for educational sessions) can get a good sense of the size and placement of the screen.
 Because of the width of the stage, they will be able to move about freely.
 However, they should be mindful of not standing in one spot for too long, especially near the front of the stage, because they will likely obstruct the view of some of the people in front row.

-- Speakers contemplating using props should be aware that, depending on the size of the prop, the people in the back might not be able to see it.
+- Speakers contemplating using small props should be aware that people in the back might not be able to see it.
 In such cases, projecting an image of the prop (in addition to having the real thing) might be an option.

 As speakers, we want to do everything we can to make sure that our speeches and presentations deliver maximum value to our audiences.
 Studying photographs of the speaking venue beforehand is a simple but effective step in that direction.
 Try it the next time you are preparing to speak at a location for the first time.